 Source: Created on behalf of IU, based on Ansoff (1957).

-Horizontally, the strategies market penetration and market development—represent two traditional dimensions of Ansoff’s original framework (Ansoff, 1957).
+Horizontally, the strategies market penetration and market development represent two traditional dimensions of Ansoff’s original framework (Ansoff, 1957).

-First, platforms can use their digital, and often disruptive, technologies to achieve substantial growth by attracting non-users, who have not engaged with the product or its traditional substitutes before and convert them into customer (Verhoef et al., 2021).
+First, platforms can use their digital, and often disruptive, technologies to achieve substantial growth by attracting non-users, who have not engaged with the product or its traditional substitutes before, and converting them into customers (Verhoef et al., 2021).

 Traditional retailers, for example, can establish an online presence to draw customers away from other retail outlets, thereby increasing their market share.
 Moreover, digital companies can also implement platform-based market penetration, introducing a platform with existing products for new customers.
 Apple, for example has developed a global ecosystem for its smartphones, computers, tablets, and watches (Verhoef et al., 2021).

 Concerning the vertical dimension, according to Ansoff (1957) two strategies can be distinguished.
-Regarding the product development, digital firms can often accelerate the development and launch of new products within a platform environment, since platforms allow the use of synergies (Verhoef et al. 2021).
+Regarding product development, digital firms can often accelerate the development and launch of new products within a platform environment, since platforms allow the use of synergies (Verhoef et al., 2021).

 The second strategy entails the development of a co-creation platform, enabling external users to actively contribute (Cui & Wu, 2016; Grönroos & Voima, 2013).
-Co-creation can range for example from customers engaging in word-of-mouth promotion or writing product reviews (e.g., TripAdvisor, Booking) to sharing innovative ideas on crowdsourcing platforms.
+Co-creation can range, for example, from customers engaging in word-of-mouth promotion or writing product reviews (e.g., TripAdvisor, Booking.com) to sharing innovative ideas on crowdsourcing platforms.
 Platforms can also empower customers to undertake more substantial roles, transitioning from consumers to suppliers on online marketplaces (e.g., Airbnb, eBay) or functioning as co-producers by participating in product design, modification, or assembly (Verhoef et al., 2021).

-Self-Check-Questions
+Self-Check Questions

-Q: Name three aspects of digital strategy.
+1. Name three aspects of digital strategy.

-A: Embrace digital resources, leverage digital networking capabilities, employ big data analytics.
+Embrace digital resources, leverage digital networking capabilities, employ big data analytics.

 3.3 Digital Transformation